PFT Vision Care Programs

 • Examination – Every calendar year

-• Lenses and frames or contacts once every two calendar years unless a lens change of .5 diopters is required
+• Lenses and frames once every two calendar years unless a lens change of .5 diopters is required

 Exclusions & Limitations